NVIDIA/TensorRT-LLM/examples/llama/README.md

                                    --tp_size 2

 # Build trtllm engines from the trtllm checkpoint
+# Enable fp8 context fmha to get further acceleration by setting `--use_fp8_context_fmha enable`
 trtllm-build --checkpoint_dir ./tllm_checkpoint_2gpu_fp8 \
              --output_dir ./engine_outputs \
              --gemm_plugin float16 \
              --strongly_typed \
              --workers 2
 ```

+**Note**: A LLaMA 70B model with BF16 is about 140GB, a LLaMA 70B model with FP8 is about 70GB.
+The peak GPU memory consumption when doing FP8 quantizaton is more than 210GB (there is also some activation memory occupation when doing calibration).
+So you need a node with at least 4 H100(A100) to run the quantization command.
+After quantization, 2 GPUs are okay to for building and run.

 #### Groupwise quantization (AWQ/GPTQ)
 One can enable AWQ/GPTQ INT4 weight only quantization with these options when building engine with `trtllm-build`: